rjbultitude/Web-SpeechSynthesis-demo/readme.md

-# Voice Synthesis Demo
+# Speech Synthesis Demo

-This project provides a simple form that allows the user to convert text to speech via the voice synthesis browser API.
+This project provides a simple form that allows the user to convert text to speech via the speech synthesis browser API.
 It also provides some controls for pitch, rate and voice.

 ## Dependencies
 None